mediulus/Train-Together/src/concepts/TeamMembership/TeamMembershipDesign.md

 - getAthletesByTeam — return the list of athlete IDs for a given team (lookup by team ID).

 I also added a dedicated team ID (_id) to the team state so lookups are stable and safe even if a team's name changes.

+UPDATES:
+I also adapted the requirements to not care about the roke of the users so that the concepts remained seperate